Gornal, West Midlands: The local legend – 'Pig on the wall'

-One, not entirely apocryphal, episode from Lower Gornal's past occurred when Enoch and Eli (Aynock and Ayli in the local dialect – the two fictional characters to which local jokes are usually attributed) "put the pig on the wall to watch the band go by".
+One, not entirely apocryphal, episode from Lower Gornal's past occurred when Enoch and Eli (Aynuk and Ayli in the local dialect – the two fictional characters to which local jokes are usually attributed) "put the pig on the wall to watch the band go by".
 Local legend has it, that once, a military band marched through the suburb, and caused such great excitement amongst the residents, that not only did many people flock to see it, but one person even put his pig on the wall to afford the animal a better view.
 This phrase has long been part of the local idiolect, but its origins still remain obscure.
 There was even a hotel in the Upper Gornal area of the town called the "Pig on the Wall".
 It was originally called the Bricklayer's Arms and known locally as Hammond's after the long time owners, but took up its new name in 1985.
 It was however demolished and replaced with a McDonald's restaurant in late 2002.

 Gornal Wood

 Gornal Wood is on the western boundary of the Dudley Metropolitan Borough, and contains a small shopping area, including a library.
 It is the site of the Crooked House pub, a famous landmark known because of its distinctive appearance as a result of mining subsidence.
+The pub was closed in 2023 and later sold.
+In early August 2023 a fire left the building in ruins and was controversially demolished.

 Gornal Wood Crematorium and Cemetery is also in this area, having opened in 1960.

 The X10 bus route operated by National Express running from Birmingham city centre terminates here.
 Other services are the 223, 27/27a and 17 operated by Diamond Bus.